GATSBI: An Online GTSP-Based Algorithm for Targeted Surface Bridge Inspection: Evaluation

-\section{Simulations}
+In this section, we evaluate the algorithm in both simulation and hardware experiments.
+For the simulations, we compare it against a baseline algorithm as well as discuss parameter tuning.

+\subsection{Simulations}

-In this section, we present simulation results to evaluate the performance of GATSBI.
+We present simulation results to evaluate the performance of GATSBI.
 We first present a qualitative example of the inspection paths produced by GATSBI.
-We also evaluate the computational time for 3 subroutines within GATSBI.
+We also evaluate the computational time for three subroutines within GATSBI.
 Finally, we compare GATSBI with the baseline frontier-based exploration.